fair-software/fairtally/README.dev.rst

     # linter
     prospector

-    # recursively check import style for the howfairis module only
+    # recursively check import style for the fairtally module only
     isort --recursive --check-only fairtally

     # recursively check import style for the fairtally module only and show
     # any proposed changes as a diff
     isort --recursive --check-only --diff fairtally

-    # recursively fix  import style for the howfairis module only
+    # recursively fix  import style for the fairtally module only
     isort --recursive fairtally

 .. code:: shell